Ura nage

 Ura Nage (裏投) is one of the original 40 throws of Judo as developed by Jigoro Kano.
 It belongs to the fifth group, Gokyo, of the traditional throwing list, Gokyo (no waza), of Kodokan Judo.
 It is also part of the current 67 Throws of Kodokan Judo.
 It is classified as a rear sacrifice technique, Ma-sutemi.
+Ura nage is similar to a suplex in wrestling.